 Measurement equipment limits exceeded

-Attrition (drop-outs) of subject in longitudinal studies (death, moving, refusal, changes in medical condition, …)
+Attrition (drop-out) of subject in longitudinal studies (death, moving, refusal, changes in medical condition, …)

 Variables not measured

-Not all combinations of factors are observable.
-For example, the data set of your Netflix movie ratings is extremely sparse, unless you “finished Netflix” and rated all movies.
+Unobservable factor combinations.
+The data set of your Netflix movie ratings is extremely sparse, unless you “finished Netflix” and rated all movies

-Figure 12.6: Distribution of home values and logarithm of home values in Albemarle County, VA.
+Figure 13.7: Distribution of home values and logarithm of home values in Albemarle County, VA.
 The log-transformed data is more symmetric distributed.
-Since all home values are positive, the transformation does not lead to missing values.
+Since all home values are positive, the transformation does not create missing values.

-The log-transformation is meaningful in the home values example, it is not unreasonable to proceed with an analysis that assumes log(value) is normally distributed.
-Suppose you are log-transforming another highly skewed variable, the amount of individual’s annual medical out-of-pocket expenses.
+In the home values example it is reasonable to proceed with an analysis that assumes the log(value) is Gaussian distributed.
+But suppose you are log-transforming another highly skewed variable, the amount of individual’s annual medical out-of-pocket expenses.
 Most people have a moderate amount of out-of-pocket expenses, a smaller percentage have very high annual expenses.
 However, many will have no out-of-pocket expenses at all.
 Taking the logarithm will invalidate the records of those individuals.
-To get around the numerical issue of taking logarithms of zeros, transformations are sometimes changed to log(expenses + 1).
+To get around the numerical issue of taking logarithms of zeros, transformations are sometimes adjusted to use log(expenses+1) instead of log(expenses).
 This avoids missing values but fudges the data by pretending that everyone has at least some medical expenses.

 Missing Value Process